madoleary/drameter/README.md

 **Smart screenplay timing tool for filmmakers.
 Not marketers.**

 Drameter estimates the runtime of a screenplay by analyzing its structure, dialogue, action, and pacing cues like `(beat)`.
-It’s built for screenwriters, directors, and editors who want a scene-by-scene breakdown of timing — not just a generic words-per-minute estimate.
+It’s built for screenwriters, directors, and editors who want a scene-by-scene breakdown of timing, and not just a generic words-per-minute estimate.

 I built this because I tend to write action-heavy scripts, which complicates time estimation.
 It's not perfect, but I do believe it's more accurate than the minute-per-page standard.
 I also found other online tools to be either:
 1) Annoying, or